KMKfw/kmk_firmware/docs/en/OLED_Display.md

 # Oled Display
-Easy extension to use for your build with OLED Display
+Extension to use for your build with OLED Display

 If you need help soldering, there's a small note on the end to help.